 To provide additional incentive and motivation for talented students towards college careers and advanced study.
 To establish closer ties with Lehigh University and the surrounding high schools.
 To provide an opportunity for Lehigh University faculty and staff to become better acquainted with the needs and interests of high school students, as well as those of high school teachers and staff members in the community.

 This program provides an opportunity for talented rising senior students to take courses at Lehigh University that their high schools may not offer.

 Admission is not guaranteed to any nominee.
-All scholars must reapply for the next semester.
-The admitted scholar shall select up to 5 courses of their preference from the list of available courses.
+The admitted scholar shall select up to 3 courses of their preference from the list of available courses.
 This list will be made available in late August to students who have been admitted to the High School Scholars program.

 Course availability, to be determined by the departmental chairperson, will depend on space in the class and on the course level.
 Availability of any specific course cannot be guaranteed at the time of application.
 Once admitted, the student will be guaranteed a place in a course.

 The student will be expected to complete all course work and will receive a grade in the course.
 The student will also be expected to adhere to all attendance policies as specified by the course instructor.
 Pass/fail or course auditing does not apply to this program.
 Credits earned through this program will count towards Lehigh University graduation requirements if the student later is admitted and attends Lehigh as an undergraduate.
 There are no guarantees that other institutions will accept the credits.

 Upon written request, an official transcript of the grade and credit earned in the course will be provided for students by the Registrar.
 The same university policies applies to such request as currently in place for regular university students.
 Please be advised that a scholar’s academic performance while in the program will affect their GPA should they later be admitted to Lehigh as a full-time student after high school.